This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Snorkeling from a beach in Tulum

 But if you have a lot of time in the region, why not give snorkelling from the beach a go?
-It’s always better to talk to a local to get the best tips or go on a tour*.
-The clear waters of Soliman Bay are a reputed spot for snorkeling in Tulum.
-The water is usually calm, and the corals are not too far from the beach in shallow waters.
-I read you can swim to the reef or hire a kayak to make it easier.
+It’s always better to talk to a local to get the best tips or go on a tour (especially for begginers).
+These seemed to be the best options:

 Playa Maya Public beach is another beach we found listed as good for snorkeling in Tulum.
 But the reef is about 300 metres away from the beach.
 So it’s a long swim if you’re not a confident swimmer.
 Even being a confident swimmer, I don’t like the idea of being so far from the shore with boat traffic, especially without a buoy to stay visible.
-I’d feel a lot safer with a group and a boat looking after me.
+I’d feel a lot safer booking a tour with a group and a boat looking after me.

 Xel-Ha Eco-park

-Snorkeling near Tulum (day trips)
+Best snorkeling near Tulum (day trips)

 Snorkeling in Akumal